naveenvalecha/signature_permissions/README.txt

 INTRODUCTION
 ------------
-The Signature Permissions module provides the 'Allow Signatures'  that allows users to update the signatures in profile in the user profile.
+The Signature Permissions module provides the 'Allow Signatures' that allows users to update the signatures in user profile.

 REQUIREMENTS
 ------------